apollo

 • Stay hydrated.
 Prefer drinks such as coconut water, herbal teas, low-sugar drinks, and electrolyte-infused drinks.

-• Do not scratch or itch the rashes, as it may worsen them.
-Regular hand washing and trimming the nails can avoid the spreading of infection.
+• Do not scratch or itch the rashes, as this may worsen them.
+Regular hand washing and nail trimming can avoid the spreading of infection.

 • Monitor your temperature regularly.
 Sponging can help to reduce fever.